oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-in-image/_index.md

 The create script will verify that the domain was created, and will report failure if there was any error.
 However, it may be desirable to manually verify the domain, even if just to gain familiarity with the various Kubernetes objects that were created by the script.

-Note that the example results below use the `default` Kubernetes namespace.
-If you are using a different namespace, you need to replace `NAMESPACE` in the example `kubectl` commands with the actual Kubernetes namespace.
+Note that the example results below use the `default` Kubernetes Namespace.
+If you are using a different namespace, you need to replace `NAMESPACE` in the example `kubectl` commands with the actual Kubernetes Namespace.

 ##### Generated YAML files with the default inputs